-2 Previous Work
+Previous Work

 The construction of self-organizing spatial maps (SOM's) has a substantial history in computer science.
-Kohonen developed a number of algorithms, for covering an input space [Kohonen, 1984; 1995].
-While spatial coverage was used as a metaphor, the problem of representing a data space in terms of self-organizing features has numerous applications ranging from text searching to audition.
+Kohonen developed a number of algorithms for covering an input space (Kohonen 1984; 1995).
+While spatial coverage has been used as a metaphor, the problem of representing a data space in terms of self-organizing features has numerous applications ranging from text searching to audition.
 The problem of spanning an input space with feature detectors or local basis functions has found wide application in machine learning, neural nets, and allied areas.
 In much of this algorithmic work, the key contributions have related to convergence and complexity issues.

 The issue of automated mapping has also been addressed in the robotics community.
 One approach to fully automated robot mapping is to interleave the map synthesis and position estimation phases of robot navigation (sometimes known as SLAM: simultaneous localization and mapping).
-As it is generally applied, this entails incrementally building a map based on geometric measurements (e.g. from a laser rangefinder, sonar or stereo camera) and intermittently using the map to correct the robot's position as it moves [Leonard and Durrant-Whyte, 1991b; Yamauchi et al., 1998; Davison and Kita, 2001].
+As it is generally applied, this entails incrementally building a map based on geometric measurements (e.g. from a laser rangefinder, sonar or stereo camera) and intermittently using the map to correct the robot's position as it moves (Leonard & Durrant-Whyte 1991b; Yamauchi, Schultz, & Adams 1998; Davison & Kita 2001).
 When the motion of a robot can only be roughly estimated, a topological representation becomes very attractive.
-Early work by Kuipers and Byun used repeated observation of a previously observed landmark to instantiate cycles in a topological map of an environment during the mapping process [Kuipers and Byun, 1987; 1991].
-The idea of performing SLAM in a topological context was also been examined theoretically [Deng and Mirzaian, 1996; Dudek and Tsotsos, 1991].
-The probabilistic fusion of uncertain motion estimates has been examined by several authors (cf, [Smith and Cheeseman, 1986]) and the use of Expectation Maximization has recently proven quite successful although it still depends on estimates of successive robot motions [Shatkay and Kaelbling, 1997; Thrun, 1998; Choset and Nagatani, 2001].
+Early work by Kuipers and Byun used repeated observation of a previously observed landmark to instantiate cycles in a topological map of an environment during the mapping process (Kuipers & Byun 1987; 1991).
+The idea of performing SLAM in a topological context was also been examined theoretically (Deng & Mirzaian 1996).
+The probabilistic fusion of uncertain motion estimates has been examined by several authors (cf, (Smith & Cheeseman 1986)) and the use of Expectation Maximization has recently proven quite successful although it still depends on estimates of successive robot motions (Shatkay & Kaelbling 1997; Thrun 1998; Choset & Nagatani 2001).